ComposableAnalytics/Docs/docs/DataFlows/09.Module-Details/DataPortalSync.md

 - If exactly one existing container matches on all join columns, that container is updated with the values from **Data**.
 - If more than one existing container matches on all join columns, the module fails.
 Thus the join columns should uniquely identify entries in the DataPortal; it is often a good idea to have a [CustomIndex](../../DataPortals/06.Setting-Details/CustomIndex.md) enforcing that uniqueness on columns you intend to use as **JoinColumns**.

 **DeleteUnmatched** allows you to delete any containers that aren't part of the current sync.
 The `All` option selected here means that any containers not included in **Data** will be deleted.
 This allows for a true "sync" behavior where the data in the DataPortal exactly matches the input data after the sync. `None` does no deletion and is usually the desired behavior.
-The `MatchedParents` option [is discussed below](#delete-unmatched)
+The `MatchedParents` option [is discussed below](#deleteunmatched).

 ### Create Child Containers